elvismartis/Guide-To-DOCK/README.md

 ## About the Author

 **Elvis Martis** is an experienced researcher in computational biology and drug design.
-With years of expertise in molecular docking, he has contributed to numerous publications and projects in the field.
+With over 10 years of expertise in molecular docking, he has contributed to numerous publications and projects in the field.
 His deep understanding of computational techniques and passion for advancing scientific discovery has made him a trusted figure in molecular modeling and bioinformatics.

 ## Get Involved